mchakravarty/ProjectNavigator/README.md

 ## `FileNavigator`

 The `FileNavigator` view provides navigation to associated files inside an enclosing `NavigationView`.
 Both navigation labels as well as the navigation destination view are freely configurable.

+## NavigatorDemo

+The folder [`NavigatorDemo`](NavigatorDemo) contains a simple example application that facilitates the navigation and editing of a bundle of text files.